Q: What should I expect in a therapy session?

 Sessions are typically 50 minutes held in my office on Kent st downtown, or at my Kanata location.
-The first session is typically getting to know the problem, its frequency, duration, and intensity a little bit more in depth.
+The first session is typically getting to know you, your life situation, and what brings you in today.
 This is a good chance to get a better ‘feel’ for each other.
 Furthermore, we will discuss therapy goals and expectations, and outline a plan.

 I believe strongly in the idea that you are the expert on yourself, while I am the expert on techniques that might help you.
 This means you will typically be doing most of the talking, while I suggest techniques, and activities that can help uncover your problem and find solutions.

-Short answer, no. While it’s important to provide a safe, comfortable space for you to listen, I believe it’s my role to help shine new light on your situation.
+While it’s important to provide a safe, comfortable space for you to listen, I believe it’s my role to help shine new light on your situation.
 There are times when empathy, compassion, and active listening is required but therapy is usually a give-and-take relationship.
 I will help you to explore your life and get a better understanding of your situation.

 Q: How does therapy work for depression (anxiety, relationship issues)?